StrangeBeeCorp/docs/docs/includes/preliminary-checks-hot-backup.md

-Before creating any backups, we're going to verify that all TheHive components are healthy.
-This helps us catch any issues that could affect backup integrity.
+Before creating any backups, verify that all TheHive components are healthy.
+This helps catch any issues that could affect backup integrity.

 ### Check service status

-Let's confirm that all TheHive components are running.
+Confirm that all TheHive components are running.

 ```bash
 sudo systemctl status thehive